loolirer/HINT/hint_narrative/README.md

   [--reference hint_navigation/maps/<region>/reference.bag]
 ```

+The `SHOW_ROBOT` module constant (top of `mission_report.py`, alongside the other glyph tunables)
+toggles the robot glyph at each stop (footprint circle + arrival/spin heading lines).
+Set it
+`False` to keep just the numbered sequence labels on the paths — useful when the circles clutter a
+dense run.
+Default `True` draws the full glyph.

 Reference frame is `map` if the bag has one, else `odom`.
 In the current protocol the HINT run
 localizes with AMCL + `map_server` on the saved map (`hint_bringup`'s bringup includes
 `hint_navigation`'s `localization.launch.py`), so `/map` and a `map→odom` TF are recorded and the